syncfusion-content/windowsforms-docs/WindowsForms/DomainUpdownExt/FAQ/How-to-add-new-items-to-the-List-when-enter-key-is-pressed.md

 ---
 layout: post
-title: How to add new items to the List when enter key is pressed
+title: How to add new items to the List when enter key is pressed | WindowsForms | Syncfusion
 description: how to add new items to the list when enter key is pressed
 platform: WindowsForms
 control: DomainUpdownExt